Quillwyrm/HitShapes/README.md

                                                                                 BY QUILLWYRM
 ```

-A lightweight 2D collision detection module for LÖVE using hump vectors.
+A lightweight 2D collision detection module for LÖVE.

 ## Features